360abhimanyu/Jungle-Ecosystem-website/README.md

 This project is created for **educational and learning purposes only**.

+---

 ## 🙏 Acknowledgement

-This project is inspired by the beauty of nature and developed as part of a **college web development project** to enhance practical knowledge of frontend technologies.
+This project is inspired by the beauty of nature and developed as part of a **Learning web development project** to enhance practical knowledge of frontend technologies.

+---